Eschatologue/CM_wiki/docs/spells/4th-level.md

 Casting this spell on the same spot every day for a year makes this effect permanent.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
-Thus you could protect a cube that can be up to 200 feet on one side by using a spell slot of 5th level.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
+Thus you could protect a cube that can be up to 200 feet on one side by using a :rsc-spell-slot: **Spell Slot** of 5th level.

 ### Otiluke's Resilient Sphere
 *4th-level evocation*